Guest Artists and Faculty

 Bill Cunliffe—Piano and Combo Leader

 Mackrel is probably best known as the drummer hand-picked by Mel Lewis to take over the drum chair in the Village Vanguard Orchestra.
-He got his start playing in the Count Basie Orchestra in 1983 and was appointed musical director of the Orchestra in the summer of 2010.
-He has played with an impressive list of ensembles including the Carla Bley Very Large Band, Slide Hampton and the Jazz Masters, the Hank Jones Trio, Manhattan Symphony Jazz Orchestra, Maria Schneider Jazz Orchestra, and the American Jazz Orchestra.
+He got his start playing in the Count Basie Orchestra in 1983 and since that time has played with an impressive list of ensembles including the Carla Bley Very Large Band, Slide Hampton and the Jazz Masters, the Hank Jones Trio, Manhattan Symphony Jazz Orchestra, Maria Schneider Jazz Orchestra, and the American Jazz Orchestra.
 Mackrel's compositions have been recorded and performed internationally, most notably by the McCoy Tyner Band, whose Grammy-award winning CD's The Turning Point and Journey included Mackrel's arrangements.

 As Dean of Special Programs at Skidmore College, Don McCormack founded the Skidmore Jazz Institute in 1987.
 Under McCormack's 20-year tenure as dean, the College offered nationally recognized programs in the arts, among them the NYS Summer Writers Institute, Skidmore Summer Dance Workshop, Skidmore Summer Flute Institute, SITI Company Summer Theater Workshop and the Summer SIX Art Program.
 A long-time advocate for arts education, McCormack has been the inspiration and the impetus for creating artistic residencies and scholarship funds that serve disadvantaged students.
 Currently he serves on the Board of Directors at the Saratoga Performing Arts Center.